Spatially focused magnetic hyperthermia: comparison of MRSh and sLLG equations

 For small frequencies, the perpendicular orientation of AC and DC fields results in better spatial focusing ability.
 This has importance for MPI because of the analogy discussed in the previous section, one expects the same behavior for the Brownian relaxation regime, described by the MRSh equation.

 The increased spatial focusing ability of perpendicular (compared to the parallel) orientation of AC and DC magnetic fields can be explained as follows.

-It was shown in \cite{superlocal_jpd} that the linear response theory is an adequate approximation for relatively large frequencies and small magnetic fields.
+It was shown in Ref. \cite{superlocal_jpd} that the linear response theory is an adequate approximation for relatively large frequencies and small magnetic fields.
 Accordingly, linear response theory is not applicable at small frequencies (and at large field strengths).

 Similar conclusions can be drawn from dynamic hysteresis loops.
 The shape and area of the loops depend on the parameters of the applied magnetic field.
-The higher the frequency, the more the linear response is valid and the shape of the loop becomes ellipse-like; see the upper panel of \fig{fig5}.
+The higher the frequency, the more the linear response is valid and the shape of the loop becomes ellipse-like, see the upper panel of \fig{fig5}.
 For low frequencies, one expects the breakdown of the linear response, and the dynamic hysteresis loop deviates from the ellipse-like, see the upper panel of \fig{fig6}.